Format & Rules

 3.10 Witnessed bounce outs or witnessed physical interference by another archer will be re-shot.

-3.11 Archer may miss up to 2 ends during their Qualification Round for equipment failures; arrows will be made up at the judge’s discretion during the same qualification round.
+3.11 Archer may miss up to 2 ends during their Competition Round for equipment failures; arrows will be made up at the judge’s discretion during the same Competition Round.

 3.12 Archers must use the target pins that are supplied at the targets by Lancaster Archery Supply.